miloyip/nativejson-benchmark/README.md

 Libraries with Git repository are included as submodule in `thirdparty` path.
 Other libraries are add as files in `thirdparty` path.

-All libraries are latest version on 8 Sep 2014.
+All libraries are latest version on 25 Apr 2015.
 The exact commit of submodule can be navigated at [here](https://github.com/miloyip/nativejson-benchmark/tree/master/thirdparty).

 To measure the overheads of the benchmark process, a `strdup` test is added for comparison.
 It simply allocate and copy the input string in Parse and Stringify benchmark.